OSGeo/PROJ/docs/source/community/code_contributions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 You can run locally ``scripts/cppcheck.sh`` that is a wrapper script around the
 cppcheck utility.
-It is known to work with cppcheck 1.61 of Ubuntu Trusty 14.0,
-since this is what is currently used on Travis-CI
-(``travis/linux_gcc/before_install.sh``).
-At the time of writing, this also works with cppcheck 1.72 of Ubuntu Xenial
-16.04, and latest cppcheck
-master.
+This tool is used as part of the quality control of the code.

 cppcheck can have false positives.
 In general, it is preferable to rework the
 code a bit to make it more 'obvious' and avoid those false positives.
 When not